About this listing

 There is a friendly cat who has free access to the barn.
 The barn is not suitable for anyone allergic to cats.

 Guests can use the back garden, and collect fuel from the wood store as needed.
-There is no TV, and no internet access in the barn.
-However, guests may sit in the porch of the main house, which will be unlocked,or in the garden, to use the internet.
+There is no TV, and the internet does not reach the Barn.
+But, guests may sit in the porch of the main house, which will be unlocked, or in the garden, if they need to use use the internet.
+The local hotel also has internet.

 Interaction with Guests